sburtner/mat259_w19/assignment1.md

 # Map Use and Musings at the Seattle Public Library - 2016

 ## Research Questions relating to Organizational Structure:
-### RQ1: What maps are available at the Seattle Public Libary (SPL)?
+### RQ1: How many are available at the Seattle Public Libary (SPL)?

-***Why am I asking this?*** It would be helpful to first know what maps are available at SPL before knowing which ones are checked out, and before performing any analyses of cultural interest.
+***Why am I asking this?*** It would be helpful to first how many maps are available at SPL before knowing which ones are checked out, and before performing any analyses of cultural interest.
 This will be helpful for later visualizations that require normalization.

 ```sql
 SELECT COUNT(barcode)